 - Asynchronous Counters offer more signal propagation delay than synchronous counter as each unit of asynchronous counter operates after getting the clock input from the previous one.
 Thus, the delay in propagation is high.

-- The design and implementation of the system are more complex in case of the synchronous counter than asynchronous counter as the operation of each flip flop must be synchronized.
+- The design and implementation of the system are more complex in the case of the synchronous counter than asynchronous counter as the operation of each flip flop must be synchronized.

 - The count sequence of the asynchronous counter is fixed i.e., UP and DOWN.
-However, in the synchronous counter, the count sequence is not fixed as it is designed to operate in an accurate sequence of state.
+However, in the synchronous counter, the count sequence is not fixed as it is designed to operate in an accurate sequence of states.

-Thus, the above discussion concludes that the synchronous and asynchronous counter possess different characteristics as the clock signal is applied in the different ways.
+Thus, the above discussion concludes that the synchronous and asynchronous counter possess different characteristics as the clock signal is applied in different ways.
 Hence these find applications in different fields.